|Please note that this article was published on 26 April 2018 and is therefore more than five years old.

-According to the UNRWA, the UN's organisation for Palestinian refugees, the large cuts in donations from the US may lead to the organisation being unable to deliver diesel to 275 schools.
+According to the UN's organisation for Palestinian refugees (UNRWA), the large cuts in donations from the US may lead to the organisation being unable to deliver diesel to 275 schools.
 These schools may be forced to close down if other countries do not contribute.

-1.6 million, or 84 percent, of the population in Gaza need humanitarian aid.
-The number is increasing, and the UN calculate that more than two million people will need humanitarian aid by 2020.
+1.6 million people, or 84 per cent of the population in Gaza, need humanitarian aid.
+The number is increasing, and the UN calculates that more than two million people will need humanitarian aid by 2020.

-98 percent of the water in Gaza is contaminated and undrinkable.
-Gaza has beautiful beaches, but every day, 90 million litre unfiltered sewage is pumped out along the shoreline every day.
+98 per cent of the water in Gaza is contaminated and undrinkable.
+Gaza has beautiful beaches, but every day, 90 million litres of unfiltered sewage is pumped out along the shoreline.

 The Gazan population cannot count on more than 2-4 hours of continuous electrical power a day.
 Every day, Gaza experiences up to 22 hours of power outage.

-7% of the children suffer from stunted growth
+7 per cent of children suffer from stunted growth

-Poverty and lack of food has led to 7 percent of the children suffering from stunted growth due to long-term malnutrition.
-60 percent of the children are anaemic.
+Poverty and a lack of food has led to 7 per cent of children suffering from stunted growth due to long-term malnutrition.
+Sixty per cent of the children are anaemic.